 Determine the maximum time between continuing calibration verifications for the specific turbidity measurement device based on instrument stability at demonstrated intervals as in FT 1000, sections 2.2.5.1 and 2.2.5.2.
 Sample readings must be chronologically and quantitatively bracketed per requirements in FT 1000, section 2.2.

-Perform a continuing calibration verification using at least one standard by reading as a sample in “read” or “run” mode.
+Perform a continuing calibration verification using at least one standard and turbidity-free water by reading each as a sample in “read” or “run” mode.

-The acceptance criteria are the same as those listed in section 3.2. above.
+The verification acceptance criteria are the same as those listed in section 3.2.4 above.

 Measuring Turbidity in Samples